1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $48,210

-The “Next Generation Farmer Peer Group Development to Build Risk Management Strategies” project will address several risk management areas with a unique focus on human risk issues faced by next generation farmers seeking opportunities to develop interpersonal and business relationships.
-Cornell University Cooperative Extension specialists from the Eastern NY Commercial Horticulture Program (ENYCHP) will recruit, and guide a next generation farmer cohort through this program.
-ENYCHP specialists will set up an online collaboration platform to build and support the cohort in a easily accessible and convenient format.
-Specialists and farmers will engage regularly using a web-based team collaboration app such as MS Teams or Slack and when possible, through in-person meetings.
-Five facilitated programs addressing risk management, identified as priority area by participants, will be offered connecting participants with financial, legal, marketing and other industry professionals.
-These programs will be delivered through web based video-conferencing linked into the collaboration platform and when possible as in-person meetings.
-The target audience is next generation farmers with significant years of farming experience on multi-generational, diversified, vegetable farms located in the Eastern New York region.
-Thirty farmers will participate in the program that will strengthen the resiliency and viability of the farm operation.
+The “Next Generation Farmer Peer Group Development to Build Risk Management Strategies” project addressed several risk management areas with a unique focus on human risk issues faced by next generation farmers seeking opportunities to develop interpersonal and business relationships.
+Cornell University Cooperative Extension specialists from the Eastern NY Commercial Horticulture Program (ENYCHP) recruited, and guided a next generation farmer cohort through this program.
+ENYCHP specialists set up an online collaboration platform to build and support the cohort in a easily accessible and convenient format.
+Specialists and farmers engaged regularly using the web-based team collaboration app Slack and when possible, through in-person meetings.
+Four facilitated programs addressing risk management topics, identified as priority areas by participants, were offered connecting participants with other growers, industry professionals, and USDA risk management programs.
+These programs were delivered through two web based video-conferences and two in-person meetings.
+The target audience were next generation farmers with significant years of farming experience on multi-generational, diversified, produce farms located in the Eastern New York region.
+Twenty six farmers participated in the program resulting in increased resiliency and viability of the farm operations.

 13. Oneida County Urban Farm Learning Lab at Union Station